 Harijanto Setiawan's Own Interpretation of Ikebana

-Luckily the work of floral designer Harijanto Setiawan doesn't pass by unnoticed.
+Luckily the work of floral designer Harijanto Setiawan doesn't pass unnoticed.
 And especially not the last couple of weeks, in which he shares his own interpretation of Ikebana.
 Harijanto's favorite flowers are Clematis and Xanthorrhoea Johnsonii (steel grass), which he uses a lot in his new style of flower arranging.

-An Architectural Approach of Arranging Flowers
+An Architectural Approach to Arranging Flowers

 How do Ikebana designers feel about you doing this?